Skip to content

 State and federal laws governing licensure, prescriptive authority, and other requirements like patient data management (e.g., HIPAA, 42 CFR Part 2) likely still apply to you even if you’re not billing insurance.
 Rules in the CMS Physician Fee Schedule don’t apply to you if you’re not taking Medicare or when you are providing care to non-Medicare patients.
 However, a good rule of thumb is to use CMS rules as a baseline for your practice to help you stay in compliance across settings and patient populations.

 In the CAA 2023, Congress decoupled Medicaid continuous eligibility from the PHE, allowing states to begin Medicaid disenrollment processes (also called “unwinding”) on April 1, 2023.
-CMS estimates that about 15 million people will lose their Medicaid coverage in this process.
-Every state will approach this differently, and some states have put in motion policy to extend Medicaid continuous enrollment.
+Every state approached this differently, and some states have put in motion policy to extend Medicaid continuous enrollment.
 Each state has different policies on Medicaid eligibility, enrollment, and disenrollment.
 You can take a look at each state’s disenrollment timelines on the Kaiser Family Foundation’s site (.pdf).